-Eating fewer than 800 calories a day drops pounds quickly, but when you return more normal eating patterns, your metabolism will have slowed, and weight will creep back.
+Eating fewer than 800 calories a day drops pounds quickly, but when you return to more normal eating patterns, your metabolism will have slowed, and weight will creep back.
 And those diets can be agonizing.”

 It takes your body about 20 minutes to send the “I’m full” signal to your brain.
 When you eat quickly, you tend to eat more.
 Eat mindfully, chewing every bite 15 to 20 times and enjoying the taste, smell and texture of your food.

 Water can help curb your appetite.
 A study found that overweight individuals who drank two cups of water before every meal lost more weight than those who did not.
 Moreover, people often mistake thirst for hunger, and reach for a snack when a glass of water is really all they need.
 Add a small splash of fruit juice or squeeze of lemon to water if you want more flavor.

 A restaurant-size serving of potatoes or a “gourmet” hamburger is far more than most people need to (or should) eat.
-Dr. Grewal recommends serving healthy choices on larger plates and less healthy foods on smaller plates, to trick the brain into feeling satisfied with less.
+Dr. Rhodes recommends serving healthy choices on larger plates and less healthy foods on smaller plates, to trick the brain into feeling satisfied with less.